Victoria's Secret: Victoria's Secret Fashion Show

 The first Victoria's Secret Fashion Show was held in 1995 and was broadcast on primetime American television.
 The fashion show, overseen by Ed Razek, was described by Newsweek as "a combination of self-assured strutting for women and voyeuristic pleasures for men" that made lingerie mainstream entertainment.

-Ken Weil, vice president at Victoria's Secret, and Tim Plzak, responsible for IT at Victoria's Secret's parent company Intimate Brands, led Victoria's Secret's first-ever online streaming of their fashion show in 1999.
-The 18 minutes webcast streamed February 2, 1999, was at the time the Internet's "biggest event" since inception.
-The 1999 webcast was reported as a failure by a number of newspapers on account of some user's inability to watch the show featuring Tyra Banks, Heidi Klum, and Stephanie Seymour as a result of Victoria's Secret's technology falling short being able to meet the online user demand resulting in network congestion and users who could see the webcast receiving jerky frames.
+Ken Weil, vice president at Victoria's Secret, and Tim Plzak, responsible for IT at Victoria's Secret's parent company, Intimate Brands, led Victoria's Secret's first-ever online streaming of their fashion show in 1999.
+The 18-minute webcast streamed February 2, 1999, was at the time the Internet's "biggest event" since inception.
+The 1999 webcast was reported as a failure by a number of newspapers on account of some users' inability to watch the show featuring Tyra Banks, Heidi Klum, and Stephanie Seymour as a result of Victoria's Secret's technology falling short being able to meet the online user demand resulting in network congestion and users who could see the webcast receiving jerky frames.
 In all, the company's website saw over 1.5 million visits, a number significantly higher than the 250,000 and 500,000 simultaneous viewers that Broadcast.com, the website hosting the show, was able to handle.
 In total, 1.5 million viewers either attempted or viewed the webcast.

 The 1999 webcast served to create a database for Victoria's Secret of over 500,000 current and potential customers by requiring users to submit their contact details to view the webcast.
-The next spring Victoria's Secret avoided technical issues by partnering with Broadcast.com, America Online, and Microsoft.
-The 2000 webcast attracted more than two million viewers.
+The next spring, Victoria's Secret avoided technical issues by partnering with Broadcast.com, America Online, and Microsoft.

-By 2011, the budget for the fashion show was $12 million up from the first show's budget of $120,000.
+By 2011, the budget for the fashion show was $12 million, up from the first show's budget of $120,000.
 In November 2019, Victoria's Secret canceled its runway show.
 In July 2021, the company said there are plans to relaunch the show, but without the Victoria's Secret Angels.

+In May 2024, PageSix reported that Victoria's Secret intends to bring back the fashion show after a five year-hiatus.